Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-Emily Bailin Wells, Independent Scholar and Adjunct Professor, will share:
+Emily Bailin Wells, Independent Scholar and Adjunct Professor, shares:

 - The importance of recognizing young people as truth-tellers, knowledge-makers and experts on their lived experiences